pinkadotted/aureus-assignment/README.md

 # Backend Developer Assignment

 ## Overview
 This is a nodeJS application for a Job Portal.
-It is primarily written using ExpressJS and Typescript, with a help of a few other npm packages.
+It is primarily written using ExpressJS and Typescript, with the help of a few other npm packages.